OMG - applications are here! What do I put on my resume and cover letter for my internships application?

 If you are applying for student internship roles, a lot of people are in the same boat - limited industry experience.
 So employers expect that.

 2. Keep it short

-Don't try to fluff out a CV and cover letter with wordy paragraphs that are just trying to make it look longer.
+Don't try to fluff out a resume and cover letter with wordy paragraphs that are just trying to make it look longer.
 You are just wasting the employers' time.

-They have a huge pile of CVs and the longer the CV, the less they will read it.
+They have a huge pile of resumes and the longer the resume, the less they will read it.
 One page is fine.
 Bullet points are great.

-No one reads a three page CV.
+No one reads a three page resume.
 No one.

 3. Don't forget any of the basics at the top

 Where have you attended school and what are you studying?
 Add your degree and expected graduation date (after all, they are looking for penultimate students)

 5. Work experience

 Did you complete any major projects that dealt with working with clients involving real-world case studies - add them here!